Who we are:

-We make breathtaking, truly memorable rosaries from giant fresh roses.
-There is no more beautiful rosary available for a Mass of Christian Burial, wedding, Quinceanera or other special event.
-The other florists’ rosaries are made of baby roses and spray roses, using a method that can come apart when you move the rosary, or make adjustments when displaying it.
+We’re a Catholic- owned business and make rosaries from large fresh roses.
+You won’t find a more beautiful rosary for a Mass of Christian Burial, wedding, Quinceanera or other special event.
+Other florists’ rosaries are made of baby roses and spray roses, and the rosebuds can fall out when you move the rosary.
 Ours is both durable and gorgeous, and can be moved without worry.

 A word about pricing: